Thomann DNA

 Coaching

-We offer regular systemic coaching with an external coach.
+We offer our team members systemic coaching with external coaches.
 If you need someone to listen to you, to provide a different perspective, or to challenge your ideas and thoughts, just sign up for a session.
-You find the sign up link in the #coaching-with-sabrina
+There are two systemic coaches to choose from.
+The sign-up links are bookmarked to their Slack channels #misc-coaching-with-sabrina and #misc-coaching-with-gotthard.

 Sport/Food etc.